The Association

 It has discovered a collection of photographs of the niños which had been lying dormant in the Oxford Public Library (in the Cyril Arapoff collection), and a collection of 30 pencil drawings of the niños from the Langham (Colchester) colony made by Richard Murry, the brother of the writer John Middleton Murry.

-Some members have been to local libraries and trawled through newspapers of the time to find new information about the niños' stay, which they have passed on.
+Local libraries have been visited and newspapers of the time trawled through to find new information about the niños' stay, which they have passed on.

 The Association has received 3 videos of film footage from the colonies at Hull, Cambridge and an unidentified one.
 A video was recently made at the unveiling of a blue plaque in Sutton-on-Hull.

-Susana Sabin, a post-graduate student in the Department of Modern Languages at the University of Southampton, is currently engaged in Ph.D. research on the niños vascos.
+Susana Sabin-Fernández, a post-graduate student in the Department of Modern Languages at the University of Southampton, carried out Ph.D. research on the niños vascos.
+Her thesis is titled: "The Basque refugee children of the Spanish Civil War in the UK: memory and memorialisation".
+More information and thesis download.

-Historian Diana Gulland is researching Tythrop House, prior to publication.
+Historian Diana Gulland researched Tythrop House, prior to publication.
 This is where Poppy Vulliamy's "boys" went, after going to Diss and Great Rollesby, before going to Farringdon and then to Shipton-under-Wichwood.
-She would be pleased to hear from anyone with memory of the colony.
-Her email address is mailto:dianagulland012@gbtinternet.com.
+Her email address is mailto:dianagulland012@btinternet.com.